Compagnie-Hydromel/CompagnieHydromel/README.md

 ## Prerequisites

-Before starting the Bot, you'll need to modify/create some files, create a Bot on Discord Developer Portal and make a basic discord server to make it work and to use it.
+Before starting the Bot, you'll need to modify/create some files, create the 3 Bot on Discord Developer Portal and make a basic discord test server to make it work and to use it.

 First, let's start with the files needed to be modified:
 - In the root folder of the discord bot, create a file named **.env** with the informations below (remember to replace where it says **COMPLETE_IT** with the real informations)